tsgates/arch-wiki-markdown/wiki/Udev.md

 reloading the ohci-hcd and ehci-hcd kernel modules and thereby reloading all USB drivers.

+If rules fail to reload automatically

+    # udevadm control --reload-rules

 To manually force udev to trigger your rules

     # udevadm trigger